isomerpages/imda-tradetrust/_developer/Technical Guides.md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Address book management is an additional tool to manage the wallet addresses
+<p>Address book management - an additional tool to manage the wallet addresses
 of your partners</p>
 </td>
 <td rowspan="1" colspan="1">